quii/learn-go-with-tests/mocking.md

 }
 ```

-The test should pass and no longer taking 4 seconds.
+The test should pass and no longer take 4 seconds.

 ### Still some problems